emjoseph/worklede/README.md

 **Important:** The websites that we scrape periodically update their HTML and thus our scraping scripts may require tweaking if they suddenly seem to stop working.
 But the general framework for scraping has been provided and only very minor adjustments - usually CSS class selectors - need to be updated.

+**Important:** We're using the Watir gem that requires a Chrome driver to scrape websites.
+The Chrome driver can be installed here: http://watir.com/guides/drivers/.
+This should work fine locally once the Chromed driver is installed.
+When running on Heroku, make sure to add the required buildpacks which can be accessed here: https://github.com/heroku/heroku-buildpack-chromedriver

 #### Resume-Job Matching `rake 'workers:score_new_jobs'`
 This worker runs a script that calculates the matches for new jobs against every resume available in our database.